 A.C.
-Gilbert was the largest U.S. toy maker in 1946 when it introduced the "American Flyer®" brand name.
+Gilbert (pictured on the right) was the largest U.S. toy maker in 1946 when it introduced the "American Flyer®" brand name.
 At the time the company was better known for its Erector Set as well as its chemical sets.
 There is a brief, 5-minute video on YouTube of the A.C.
 Gilbert factory.
 If you really want to learn about the A.C.
-Gilbert history, we recommend sitting down with a cup of coffee or tea and enjoy Tom Barker's A.C.
+Gilbert history, we recommend sitting down with a cup of coffee or tea and enjoy Tom Barker's professionally-produced A.C.
 Gilbert Documentary.

-In 1986 the new Lionel, LLC, an entirely different corporation from the original Lionel company, bought the toy train product line from General Mills.
-For a period of time famous musician Neil Young was on the board of directors of Lionel.
-He invented and holds some patents related to Lionel's sound and electronics.
-Of course, Lionel's main business is O-scale trains, but they are now also actively producing both re-issues and newly-tooled engines, cars, and accessories under the American Flyer name.
+In 1986 Lionel, LLC, owned by Richard Kughn, an entirely different corporation from the original Lionel company, bought the brand name and product line from General Mills.
+In 1994 famous musician, and part owner, Neil Young invented and holds some patents related to Lionel's TMCC system (digital command control).
+In 1995 Richard Kughn sold his interest to Wellspring Capital Management (80%) and Neil Young (20%, up through 2008).
+This is the Lionel company that is still in business today.
+Lionel's main business is O-scale trains, but they are now also actively producing both re-issues and newly-tooled engines, cars, and accessories under the American Flyer name.
 Their products are backward-compatible with original American Flyer track, but they are also starting to make some of their models more true-to-scale.